madtank/nova-act-mcp/README.md

 - **Session Reuse**: Where appropriate, reuse browser sessions instead of creating new ones.
 - **Cleanup**: Always end sessions properly when done to free up system resources.
+- **Explicit Session Ending**: Always call the `end` action when you're done with a session to prevent resource leaks.
+- **Session Monitoring**: Periodically check for active sessions using `list_browser_sessions` to ensure proper cleanup.
 - **Batching**: Group related tasks into batches to minimize the overhead of session creation.
 - **Error Handling**: Implement robust error handling with automatic retries for transient failures.